korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_12_Immutable_Unmodifable_Classes/README.md

 but the usual method is a constructor, and I'll generate that here, with both fields.
 I want getters for my two fields, so I'll generate those.
-I'll generate a _toString_ method, with both of these fields.
+I'll generate a _toString_ method with both of these fields.
 Ok, that's my **Student** class, and now I'll get back to the **Main** class, _main_ method.